mehmetozkaya/EshopModularMonoliths/README.md

 * Command Query Responsibility Segregation (CQRS)
 * Outbox Pattern for Reliable Messaging

-The data for these modules will be stored in PostgreSQL relational databases and Redis distributed cache.
-While we use a single PostgreSQL database, each module will have its own schema to ensure data isolation between modules.

-* CQRS (Command Query Responsibility Segregation) and Vertical Slice architectures for each module development.
-* Modules communicate over In-process method calls-public APIs and use RabbitMQ for event-driven async communication.
-* Secure our APIs with Keycloak, using OpenID Connect and Bearer Tokens.
-* Implement the Outbox Pattern for reliable messaging between modules.

 #### Catalog module which includes;
 * ASP.NET Core Minimal APIs and latest features of .NET8 and C# 12
 * **Vertical Slice Architecture** implementation with Feature folders and single .cs file includes different classes in one file